Fouad1999Elkhiati/generic-and-parameterized-square-root-fast-carry-select-adder-IP/README.md

-# generic and parametrized square root fast carry select adder IP
+# generic and parameterized square root fast carry select adder IP
 This is a github repository of a generic and parametrized nbit square-root-carry-select-adder IP (Intellectual Property) designed in VHDL and simulated in Modelsim and synthetized and implemented in Xilinx ISE 14.7 VM.

 # Context :